open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 series of experiments using an internal traces pipeline which, after sampling, averages 500-600 thousand spans/second written through an OTel-Arrow bridge, exporting in the range of 250-300 MB/second of compressed data.
-We used the OTel-Arrow Exporter and Receiver’s built-in OpenTelemetry instrumentation to quantify the performance of the pipeline in terms of compression, failure rate, and median latency.
+We used the OTel-Arrow exporter and receiver’s built-in OpenTelemetry instrumentation to quantify the performance of the pipeline in terms of compression, failure rate, and median latency.